Murder on the Blackpool Express

 Murder on the Blackpool Express is a 2017 comedy drama television film created by Jason Cook.
 Starring Johnny Vegas, Sian Gibson, Sheila Reid, Una Stubbs (in her final role), Griff Rhys Jones, Nina Wadia, Nigel Havers, Kimberley Nixon and Kevin Eldon.

 Broadcast in 2017, it became Gold's highest-rated show at the time, later rebroadcast on BBC Two.

+Its success saw the production of two sequels entitled Death on the Tyne (2018) and Dial M for Middlesbrough (2019), and an ongoing series Murder They Hope.

 Synopsis

 Old-age pensioners and mystery novel fans are on a budget bus tour to visit all the murder locations in a novel series, led by the books' author.
 Members of the tour start turning up dead and the police initially discount the deaths as accidents, leaving the tour guests to fend for themselves.
 The title is a parody of Murder on the Orient Express.